State

 Kentucky will elect one member to the U.S. Senate.
 Kentucky will elect six members to its U.S. House delegation.

-Four women, two Democrats and two Republicans, are running for the open U.S. Senate seat being vacated by former Senate Majority Leader Mitch McConnell.
-Republican Nate Morris leads the money race with almost $6M raised, most of which is from self-financing.
-Democrat Amy McGrath has raised over $1.3M.
+Two women, both Democrats, are running for the open U.S. Senate seat being vacated by former Senate Majority Leader Mitch McConnell.
+Republican Nate Morris leads the money race with over $6.7M raised, most of which is from self-financing.
+Democrat Amy McGrath has raised almost $2M.
+The seat is rated “Solid Republican” by The Cook Political Report

-Within both parties, the average raised by men running in open U.S. House seats in Kentucky is higher than the average raised by women.
+The average raised by Democratic men running in open U.S. House seats in Kentucky is higher than the average raised by Democratic women.
+In Kentucky’s open U.S. House seats, the average proportion of funds from self-financing is higher for Democratic men than women.

 This statistic is the average total amount raised to date from individuals (including self-financing).